chromium/chromium/android_webview/docs/developer-ui.md

 ![WebView flag UI](images/webview_flag_ui.png)

-Tap the "Flags" option in the bottom navgation bar.
+Tap the "Flags" option in the bottom navigation bar.
 You can scroll through the list to find your desired feature/flag (ex. "highlight-all-webviews"), tap the dropdown (look for "Default"), and tap "Enabled" in the dialog popup.
 You can enable (or disable) as many flags as you need.